-Look, some services and products require time and money, and others take very little resources, and can be done for free.
+And talking about fees... look, some services and products require time and money, and others take very little resources, and can be done for free.
 Depending on what comes up when we look at your business

 we may suggest things to do from both categories.
 Which services you choose depends strictly on you (whether you agree it's money well spent or, frankly, whether you can afford certain things that may be good for your business or for getting the price you want).